Department of Engineering Technology

 (METH).
 Analytical techniques and concepts for work methods improvement, lean operation for production and distribution; performance measurement and evaluation; continuous improvement; fundamentals of human factors and ergonomics; work measurement using time study, predetermined time study systems, work sampling and development of standard data.

 (METH).
 Statistical methods for quality analysis and improvement; control charts for variables and attributes, industrial sampling; defect prevention using the Poka-Yoke System; reliability; acceptance sampling; Quality standards, continuous improvement; use of computer software for data analysis and presentation.
+Two hours lecture; 3 hours lab per week.
 PREREQUISITE: TECH 3044.

 TECH 4464 - Production Control Systems (3)